Fill up on the cheap

 Here’s an all-in-one roasting method (apart from sprouts) which leaves you free to enjoy a glass of bubbly with your guests.

-As there’s no set amounts, if you’ve had a glass too many, things should turn out fine.
+As there are no set amounts, if you’ve had a glass too many, things should turn out fine.

 - Olive oil, or meat extract/duck fat